June 30, 2026

 This project marks a fundamental shift in museum practice—moving away from traditional models of “collecting nature” toward a framework of “listening to nature.”
 Using the Mi’kmaw methodology of “Two-Eyed Seeing” (Etuaptmumk), we are working to position source communities as co-authors of museum knowledge rather than subjects of study.
 The Mi’kmaw concept, advocating for the simultaneous application of Indigenous/local knowledge holders’ perspectives alongside Western viewpoints supports co-created approaches to represent the natural world, exploring methodologies for the co-existence of multiple knowledge systems within museum display and outreach.

-Workshop I features a case-study from Zambia focused on documenting traditional agricultural knowledge as a nature-based solution for climate resilience in collaboration with the Livingstone Museum and Simonga Village Farmers Collaborative.
-The webinar introduces participants to smallholder farmers from Simonga in Livingstone, Zambia, who cultivate maize, groundnuts, beans, and other crops.
-Farmers will share their experiences of using local knowledge to adapt to climate change and cope with declining rainfall.
-Discover traditional knowledge that has been abandoned over time, learn about practices that continue to support farming today, and explore the challenges farmers face in applying their knowledge.
-SUSTAIN board member Michela Rota, ICOM-Italy, will provide comments on SUSTAIN’s behalf.
+Local Knowledge and Climate Change Adaptation in Simonga Village featured a case-study from Zambia focused on documenting traditional agricultural knowledge as a nature-based solution for climate resilience in collaboration with the Livingstone Museum and Simonga Village Farmers Collaborative.
+The webinar introduced participants to smallholder farmers from Simonga in Livingstone, Zambia, who cultivate maize, groundnuts, beans, and other crops.
+Farmers shared their experiences of using local knowledge to adapt to climate change and cope with declining rainfall.
+Attendees heard from farmers about traditional knowledge that has been abandoned over time, practices that continue to support farming today, and challenges that farmers face in applying their knowledge.
+SUSTAIN board member Michela Rota, ICOM-Italy, provided commentary.
+You can watch the recorded webinar on YouTube at this link: https://youtu.be/Bi8cELjq2VE

 By documenting oral histories and co-creating metadata, the goal is to establish a replicable, ethical model for museums worldwide to empower the communities who steward our environment and cultural heritage.